white-frame/dynatable/README.md

 class UserController extends Controller public function dynatable(Request $request)
   {
-    // Get fluent collection of what you want to show in dynatable
+    // Get a query builder of what you want to show in dynatable
     $cars = Car::where('year', '=', 2007);
     $columns = ['id', 'name', 'price', 'stock'];

     // Build dynatable response with your query builder, columns and all input from dynatable font end javascript
     $dynatable = Dynatable::of($cars, $columns, $request->all()));

     // ...
-Here you can do what you want here on $dynatable
+Here you can do what you want here on $dynatable (see example below)

     // Build the response and return to the table return $dynatable->make();